ppretzel/fetalMRI/README.md

 # fetalMRI
-A number of resources for fetal MRI acquisition and interpretation
+A number of resources for fetal MRI acquisition and interpretation.